 That's right!
 All I have to do is type out “guestno” and this ENTIRE message will pop up wherever I type it.

-With TextExpander, I can put the thought and time into delivering this generic message once, and I can keep reusing that response over and over again, without spending an excessive amount of time trying to word it just right.
+With TextExpander, I can put the thought and time into delivering this generic message once, and I can keep reusing that response repeatedly without spending excessive time trying to word it just right.

 Here are some other examples of how I use TextExpander